-As an all-new model, the C-HR doesn’t really have any form yet when it comes to reliability, so it’s rather hard to say how it’ll perform.
+As a relatively new model, the C-HR doesn’t really have any form yet when it comes to reliability, so it’s rather hard to say how it’ll perform.
 Mechanically, it’s closely related to the latest Prius, and while the latest version of that car is also too new for comment, the Prius has traditionally been one of Toyota’s stronger performers on reliability, according to Warranty Direct’s Reliability Index.
-That news gets even better when you consider that Toyota is a fixture in the top 10 most reliable manufacturers overall.
+The JD Power 2018 Vehicle Dependability Study puts Toyota in the top 10 most reliable manufacturers overall.
 Should anything go wrong with your C-HR, Toyota offers an excellent five-year, 100,000-mile warranty.

 All versions of the C-HR come with an extensive – and very impressive – suite of safety systems.
 This includes nine airbags, automatic emergency braking with pedestrian detection, lane-departure warning, road sign assist, high beam assist and adaptive cruise control.
 Upgrade from the basic Icon trim to one of the loftier ones, and you’ll also get rear cross traffic alert and a blind-spot monitor on top of that.
 What’s more, these measures can also be added to Icon trim by way of an option pack if you so desire.
 The C-HR is mechanically very similar to the Prius, and like that car, it scored a full five-star rating in Euro NCAP crash tests.